Humboldt Research Fellowship, Germany [Fully funded]

 • Have a research project plan and an agreement to be hosted by a recognized academic institution in Germany.

-• Possess strong publication record in peer-reviewed journals.
+• Possess a strong publication record in peer-reviewed journals.

 • Are proficient in English or German.